-In her first seven seasons on the sidelines, she has led the squad to 56 wins, including a Centennial Conference semifinal appearance in her debut campaign.
-She has returned her squad to the postseason in each of the last two seasons, earning ECAC Mid-Atlantic Tournament berths in both 2011 and 2012.Read Full Bio
+In her first nine seasons on the sidelines, she has led the squad to 71 wins – the most in program history – including a Centennial Conference semifinal appearance in her debut campaign.
+She has returned her squad to the postseason in three of the last four seasons, earning ECAC Mid-Atlantic Tournament berths in 2011, 2012 and 2014.

 While earning her master’s degree at James Madison University, she served the previous two seasons as an assistant with the Eastern Mennonite field hockey team.
 While working with the Royals, the squads registered a combined 15 wins, including 10 in Old Dominion Athletic Conference (ODAC) play.

 Prior to her time at EMU, she was at Washington and Lee from 2002-04, serving as an assistant with field hockey and women’s lacrosse teams and was integral in the success of those two programs.

 While on the sidelines with the women’s lacrosse team in 2003 and 2004, the Generals went a combined 30-7, winning the ODAC tournament both years and advancing to the NCAA Division III regional semifinals.
 The squad posted a perfect 8-0 mark in ODAC play in 2003 before finishing 7-1 during the 2004 campaign.

 On the field hockey sideline, the 2002 and 2003 squads posted identical 10-9 marks, including going 6-3 in the ODAC and advancing to the conference semifinals.